shymega/x-delay/README.md

 ## What is it?

-This project will process outgoing messages from a compatible MTA, such as Postfix.
+This milter will process outgoing emails from a compatible MTA, such as Postfix, or Exim.
+This would process emails sent from SMTP/Submission/SMTPS **and** Sendmail.

-If the headers _do_ include this header: `X-Delay-Timestamp`, then it will read the aforementioned header, which should have a ISO 8601 compliant timestamp.
+If the headers of an email include this header: `X-Delay`, then it will read the aforementioned header, which should have a ISO-8601 compliant timestamp.

+The milter will store the email in an internal queue, and wait for the system time (with accordance to timezones) to reach the `X-Delay` timestamp specified in the message.

+Once this condition is met, the milter will allow the email to be sent.

-Once the milter reaches the timestamp specified, it will send the message to the MTA to be send ASAP.
+Once the milter reaches the timestamp specified, it will release the message to the MTA.

-## Status
+## Development status

-Currently working locally on the milter.
-Will be out when its out.
+Working locally on the milter, expect commits soon!

-## Copyright
+## License

-This program is licensed under the Apache 2.0 license, copyright Dom Rodriguez (2019)
+This project is licensed under the Apache 2.0 license.